-MU 3.0: ‘Marines United 3.0’ Naked Photos Appear On Facebook As MU 2.0 Shut Down
+MU 3.0: ‘Marines United 3.0’ Naked Photos Appear On Facebook, ‘MU 2.0’ Shut Down

 “In general, a female Marine.
 Usually one that is ugly and/or hairy, but does not need to have those qualities to be a wookie.”

-Ironically, the “group type” of the “Marines United 3.0” group is listed as “Family,” and Facebook users will see plenty of “Added by” group members when scrolling through the members of “Marines United 3.0” — therefore, it is not known if the people currently appearing in the “Marines United 3.0” Facebook group actually want to be there or were simply added by others.
+Ironically, the “group type” of the “Marines United 3.0” group is listed as “Family,” and Facebook users will see plenty of “Added by” group members when scrolling through the members of “Marines United 3.0.”
+Therefore, it is not known if the people currently appearing in the “Marines United 3.0” Facebook group actually want to be there or were simply added by others.

-What is known is that the “Marines United” melee continues to reverberate around the online space.
+What is known is that the “Marines United” melee continues to reverberate around the internet.
 As seen in the top photo above, Marine Corps Commandant General Robert B. Neller testified on Capitol Hill on Tuesday, March 14.
-Neller was answering questions from Senate Armed Services Committee member Sentaor Kirsten Gillibrand, of New York.
+Neller was answering questions from Senate Armed Services Committee member Senator Kirsten Gillibrand of New York.

-The “Marines United” naked photo scandal has caused some female Marines to come out in public against such actions.
+The “Marines United” naked photo scandal has caused some female Marines to come out publicly against such actions.
 It has also caused Facebook to condemn such actions taken by the “Marines United” groups, although the “Marines United” groups seem to keep popping up in defiance.

-According to BuzzFeed, Facebook put out a statement about not allowing inappropriate content that harms other people on their social networking site.
+According to BuzzFeed, Facebook released a statement about not allowing inappropriate content that harms other people on their social networking site.

 “We want to have an open and safe environment on Facebook.
 We do not allow harassment and remove content that appears to purposefully target private individuals with the intention of degrading or shaming them.
 We also remove content that threatens or promotes sexual violence or exploitation.”

-The popular Reddit thread titled “I shut down Marines United” was referenced by the New York Times, with that five-month-old thread claiming that the original “Marines United” Facebook group originally had closer to 50,000 members, instead of 30,000 members, on Facebook.
+The popular Reddit thread titled “I shut down Marines United” was referenced by the New York Times, with that 5-month-old thread claiming that the original “Marines United” Facebook group originally had closer to 50,000 members, instead of approximately 30,000 members, on Facebook.

 [Featured Image by J. Scott Applewhite/AP Images]